Physiology: Biological and Biomedical Sciences

 Many of our students undertake research internships in Trinity or other universities during the summer vacation.

 “Choosing Physiology as my speciality through Science was the best decision I made.
 The course is very well organised and the small class size gives students the opportunity to work together.
 I felt so much support during my two years in Physiology; the department staff are very friendly and the lecturers are very approachable.
 The course structure and content give students an excellent range of both theory-led and practical-based learning opportunities.
-It helped me to develop a standard of learning to perform at Masters level.
-I am now in the final year of my M.Sc. in Physiotherapy.”
+It helped me to develop a standard of learning to perform at Masters level.”

 For general admission requirements please click here